paluh/purescript-clappr/examples/events/README.md

      $ bower update
      $ webpack --config webpack.config.js
      ```
-  2. Edit index.html and set your hls stream url there.
-Just google for some free hls streams ;-)
+  2. Edit index.html and set hls stream url there (replace `HTTP://EXAMPLE.COM/NOT-FOUND.m3u8`).
+Just google for some free hls streams if you are missing your own streaming server ;-)

   3. Run some simpe http server to serve local files.
 For example:
      ```shell